umxr19/harmoni/docs/codebase-overview.md

 - Create comprehensive API documentation with Swagger
 - Implement API versioning for future compatibility
 - Continue improving mock data fallbacks for resilience during development

+#### AI-Powered Study Schedule Generation (March 2025)

+**Overview:**
+- Implemented OpenAI integration for personalized study schedule generation
+- Fixed TypeScript errors in the OpenAI controller and service
+- Resolved Redis connection issues for caching and session management
+- Enhanced error handling for more robust API interactions
+- Improved mobile device compatibility for the study schedule feature

+**Technical Implementation Details:**

+- OpenAI Integration:
+  - Created a robust OpenAI service that communicates with the OpenAI API
+  - Implemented proper error handling and response parsing
+  - Added support for both `sk-` and `sk-proj-` API key formats
+  - Developed comprehensive input validation to ensure quality prompts
+  - Created structured interfaces for all data flowing to and from the OpenAI API
+  - Implemented a fallback mechanism for schedule generation when API calls fail

+- Study Schedule Service Enhancements:
+  - Updated the `studyScheduleService` to use OpenAI for generating personalized schedules
+  - Added interfaces for `UserData`, `ChatMessage`, and OpenAI response types
+  - Implemented a `generateStudySchedule` method that creates schedules based on:
+    - User mood data and recent performance
+    - Journal sentiment and preferences
+    - Preferred study times and rest days
+  - Created the `getTutorResponse` method for educational AI tutoring

+- Backend Infrastructure Improvements:
+  - Fixed Redis connection issues by ensuring proper WSL configuration
+  - Enhanced error handling with proper TypeScript typing
+  - Improved controller structure for better separation of concerns
+  - Added logging for debugging OpenAI API interactions
+  - Implemented environment-based configuration for development vs. production

+- Mobile Compatibility Enhancements:
+  - Tested and verified API functionality on mobile devices
+  - Ensured proper IP address handling for cross-device development
+  - Fixed connection issues by updating server configuration to listen on all interfaces

+**Code Structure Improvements:**
+- Enhanced the `openaiController.ts` to handle proper data transformation and error handling
+- Updated the `openaiService.ts` to include methods for both study schedule generation and tutor responses
+- Fixed TypeScript type mismatches in the controller's return values
+- Added the `refusal` optional property to the `ChatCompletionMessage` interface
+- Improved parameter handling to ensure proper arguments are passed to service methods

+**Modified Files:**
+- `src/services/openaiService.ts`:
+  - Implemented OpenAI API integration
+  - Added study schedule generation functionality
+  - Created tutor response generation capability
+  - Enhanced error handling and response parsing

+- `src/controllers/openaiController.ts`:
+  - Updated interface definitions
+  - Fixed type errors in method signatures
+  - Enhanced error handling for API interactions
+  - Improved parameter validation

+- `src/routes/studyScheduleRoutes.ts`:
+  - Connected routes to the OpenAI-powered study schedule generation
+  - Added endpoints for schedule creation and modification

+**Infrastructure Improvements:**
+- Added Redis server configuration for WSL
+- Enhanced deployment scripts for easier setup
+- Improved documentation for environment configuration
+- Added debug endpoints for testing OpenAI connectivity

+**Future Enhancements:**
+- Implement more advanced prompt engineering for better schedule generation
+- Add fine-tuning capabilities for the OpenAI model based on user feedback
+- Enhance the study schedule with more detailed personalization
+- Implement caching strategies for reducing API calls
+- Create a feedback mechanism for users to rate generated schedules
+- Develop an analytics system to measure schedule effectiveness

 #### Mobile Authentication and Connectivity Improvements (July 2024)